root-project/root/tree/ntuple/v7/doc/specifications.md

 Every item denotes a column ID that is part of this particular column group.
 The ID of the column group is given implicitly by the order of column groups.

 #### Cluster Summary Record Frame
-The cluster summary record frame starts with the entry range:
+The cluster summary record frame contains the entry range:

 ```
  0                   1                   2                   3